Ishq Kills: Storyline

-Nanda (Shruti Bapna), a domestic help falls in love with her married employer Siddharth (Chandan Anand), not heeding her friend’s warning.
-She is lured to get intimate with Siddharth.
+Nanda (Shruti Bapna)who wears her saree exposing her midriff falls in love with her married employer Siddharth (Chandan Anand), not heeding her friend’s warning.One day while she was busy in kitchen Siddharth came to her seduced her by pinching her waist hard to which she denies but Siddharth confesses her.She is lured to get intimate with Siddharth.
 Anil, the cook, discovers the affair and blackmails her.
 Siddharth refuses to marry Nanda.
 What extreme measures will Nanda take now?